xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-data-model.rst

       - [NSD].
 OPTIONAL.
 UNIX Timestamp with the start time of validity of the JWT, coded as NumericDate as indicated in :rfc:`7519`.
       - `[RFC7519, Section 4.1.4] <https://www.iana.org/go/rfc7519>`_.
     * - **issuing_authority**
       - [NSD].
 REQUIRED.
-Name of the administrative authority that has issued the PID/(Q)EAA.
+Name of the administrative authority that has issued the Credential.
       - Commission Implementing Regulation `EU_2024/2977`_.
     * - **issuing_country**
       - [NSD].
 REQUIRED.
-Alpha-2 country code, as specified in ISO 3166-1, of the country or territory of the PID/(Q)EAA Issuer.
+Alpha-2 country code, as specified in ISO 3166-1, of the country or territory of the Credential Issuer.
       - Commission Implementing Regulation `EU_2024/2977`_.
     * - **status**
       - [NSD].
 REQUIRED only if the Digital Credential is long-lived.
 JSON object containing the information on how to read the status of the Verifiable Credential.
 It MUST contain either the JSON member *status_assertion* or *status_list*.